Primerica Canada Reviews

 There isn't a lot of information on the site about the products Primerica offers.
 Just basic marketing materials instead of information you can use to make a decision about their offering.

 Is Primerica Canada The Best Company For YOU!?

 If you are perusing Primerica Life Insurance reviews, then this is the article for you.
 We have a lot of information about this company!

-To be quite honest the only time I like to deal with Primerica is when I’m helping a client save money by replacing their Primerica coverage with something much more affordable.
+To be quite honest the only time I like to deal with Primerica is when I’m helping a client save money by replacing their coverage with something much more affordable.

 Recently, I had a healthy 30-year-old, female, non-smoker, approach me to review her Primerica term coverage.

-She had been paying $108 per month for Primerica coverage which she’d purchased two years earlier when she was 28.
+She was paying $108 per month for coverage she purchased two years earlier when she was 28 years old.